first year students

 Communications students looking at work in the Hunt Library

 Our faculty members bring an array of impressive skill sets from a variety of academic and professional backgrounds.
-They are known experts in industrial, communication, and environment design, as well as design research, fine art, philosophy, human-computer interaction, and business.
+They’re known experts in products (industrial design), communications, and environments design and leading authorities in design research, fine art, philosophy, human-computer interaction, and business.
+They also have a solid history of successful collaboration with prominent companies, nonprofits, and academic partners.

-We have a solid history of successful collaboration with leading companies, nonprofits, and academic partners.
-Studio courses and faculty research frequently include industry and research projects.
-You’ll have the opportunity to interact with, and present to, professional designers, or even work as a research assistant.
+Studio courses and faculty research frequently include industry and research projects—which means you’ll have exciting opportunities to interact with and present to professional designers, or even work as a research assistant.

 Information for High School Educators